stuburger/yafl/packages/docs/docs/validation.md

 ## Async validation

 And then there is the elephant in the room: async validation.
 Let's say the requirement came in to enable asynchronously checking if a username or email address was available before the user attempted to submit the form.
-This would require calling some backend api to check if the email is availabile.
+This would require calling some backend api to check if the email is available.

 So how does yafl handle this async validation?
 As with form-level validation, Yafl does not support async validation out of the box, but provides two mechanisms that effectively enable it.